 Summer Field Research:

-Students will normally conduct preliminary research during the summer following the second year.
-In the spring of their second year, they should work with their advisor and committee members to develop and submit grant proposals to various campus funders that support summer research (e.g. Center for International Studies, Center for Latin American and Caribbean Studies, the Graduate School, etc.).
-All students must submit proposals for internal Duke summer funding for which they are eligible, but the department will, to the extent possible, contribute to make up any shortfall to make summer research possible.
+Students will conduct preliminary research during the summers following the first and second year (funding provided by the University).
+We also encourage students to develop and submit grant proposals to various campus funders that support summer research (e.g. Center for International Studies, Center for Latin American and Caribbean Studies, the Graduate School, etc.).
+All students must submit proposals for internal Duke summer funding for which they are eligible.

 Students should aim to do the best work possible for each semester within the confines of that semester.
 The department discourages Incompletes.
 A student who has two Incompletes at the end of any semester or who does not complete an outstanding Incomplete before the end of the following semester is not in good academic standing and risks losing departmental funding.
 Students will not be allowed to sit for the Portfolio Exam if they have an Incomplete on their transcript.